ufosc/Jukebox-Frontend/README.md

 npm start
 ```

-Optionally, you can use this cool one-liner:
+Optionally, you can use this cool one-liner: (replace the url if you forked the repo)

 ```sh
 git clone git@github.com:ufosc/Jukebox-Frontend.git && cd Jukebox-Frontend && npm install && npm start